coralstakepool/coral-stakepool-8ff38/content/pages/features.md

     background_color: primary
   - type: features_section
     features:
-      - title: 1 - Coral collection
+      - title: 1 - Coral
         subtitle: A small amount of cuttings from healthy corals is taken.
         content: >
           At the beginning of each project, fragments of opportunity (coral